 New York, New York

-Since joining Changing Our World, Nick has managed clients in the faith-based, education, arts, and international relief and development sectors, including the United Nations Foundation, CARE, Cordaid, the Archdiocese of Boston, Feeding America, Providence House, Fontbonne Hall Academy, and the Nightingale-Bamford School.
+Nick has managed clients in the education, arts, faith-based, and international relief and development sectors, including the UN World Food Programme, CARE, Cordaid, The Hartford Bishops’ Foundation, the Dioceses of Dallas and Trenton, the Nightingale-Bamford School, Feeding America, and Fontbonne Hall Academy.

-Nick holds a Bachelor’s degree in History and a minor in Communications and Media Studies from Fordham University.
-Nick is also a recent graduate of the Advanced Management Program at Omnicom University, a partnership between Harvard Business School and Babson College.
+Nick holds a bachelor’s degree in History from Fordham University and is a graduate of the Advanced Management Program at Omnicom University, a partnership between Harvard Business School and Babson College.

 Prior to joining the firm, Nick interned for Senator Kirsten Gillibrand in Washington, DC.